-F. Airport Assignment
+E. Airport Assignment

-- 1. Officers may be assigned to the Airport.
+Officers may be assigned to the Airport.
 Assignments are at the discretion of the City, and a change in assignment is not subject to grievance.
-For Officers assigned to the airport without an assigned vehicle, the Officer will receive a \$200 monthly stipend, subject to applicable withholdings and airport funding. - 2.
-In regard to take-home vehicles, the City maintains the sole discretion to provide a take-home vehicle, and such assignment of a vehicle is not subject to grievance or bargaining obligation.
+For Officers assigned to the Airport without an assigned vehicle, the Officer will receive a \$200 monthly stipend, subject to applicable withholdings and Airport funding.